-Please email errors or missing segments of streets with street name and the limits that are missing to [email protected].
+Email Pavement Condition Study Updates any errors or missing segments of streets with street names and the limits that are missing.

 Understand the Score

 The following illustration compares Pavement Condition Index (PCI) to commonly used descriptive terms.
-The divisions between the terms are not fixed, but are meant to reflect common perceptions of condition.
+The divisions between the terms are not fixed but are meant to reflect common perceptions of the condition.

 The general idea of what these condition levels mean with respect to remaining life and typical rehabilitation action is included in the following table:

-The Streets and Drainage Division maintains the City’s streets and right of ways.
+The Streets and Drainage Division maintains the City's streets and right-of-way.
 This includes tree trimming and removal; mowing; and herbicide treatment.
 This responsibility covers 642 miles of streets (involving 407 miles of asphalt streets and 235 miles of concrete streets) and 38 miles of unimproved right-of-ways; a drainage ditch system more than 840 miles in length; an underground drainage system of more than 400 miles; and approximately 20,000 catch basins.
-The division also oversees a street sweeping program which addresses all curb and gutter streets throughout the City.
+The division also oversees a street sweeping program that addresses all curb and gutter streets throughout the City.

 The Traffic Management Division focuses on:

 Personalized street signs are available to be purchased by the Traffic Management division.
-Please fill out the form below and follow the included instructions.
+Please fill out the Street Sign Order Form (PDF) and follow the included instructions.

-All of the sensors can be viewed at the following link: https://setexasrain.onerain.com/
+All of the sensors can be viewed SE Texas R.A.I.N. website.